 Here’s how teachers and colleges responded to the growing demand.

 As previously mentioned, this establishment has launched several programs already.
-Stanford’s professor of computer science, Mr. A. Narayanan, has become an author of the successful online course on digital currencies.
+Stanford’s professor of computer science, Mr. A. Narayanan has become an author of a successful online course on digital currencies.
 Another online course from this proactive establishment belongs to Dan Bonnet, cryptography professor.
 Earned credit looks good for the Cyber Security students.
 The course covers: